-Incentives, consumer interest, and strong state and federal vehicle performance standards are helping to drive the deployment of cleaner vehicles.
-In Delaware, electric vehicle (EV) sales grew 83 percent from model year 2022 to model year 2023 (Atlas 2023).
+Incentives, consumer interest, and strong federal and district vehicle performance standards are helping to drive the deployment of cleaner vehicles.
+In the District of Columbia, electric vehicle (EV) sales grew 36 percent from model year 2022 to model year 2023 (Atlas 2023).
 This clean transportation transition is important because fully electric vehicles do not emit tailpipe pollution-meaning they produce less harmful air pollution than a gasoline-powered vehicle.
 From manufacturing to disposal, an EV will produce less than half the heat-trapping emissions of an equivalent gas-powered car (Reichmuth, Dunn, and Anair 2022).

-In Delaware, driving an average EV will produce 2.8 fewer metric tons of CO2 per year than a 30 miles-per-gallon (mpg) gasoline-powered car (Reichmuth, Dunn, and Anair 2022).
-The same analysis found that a driver in Delaware would need a gas-powered car getting 91 mpg to be as efficient as the average EV, and 120 mpg to equal the most-efficient EV.
+In the District of Columbia, driving an average EV will produce 2.8 fewer metric tons of CO2 per year than a 30 milesper-gallon (mpg) gasoline-powered car (Reichmuth, Dunn, and Anair 2022).
+The same analysis found that a driver in the District of Columbia would need a gas-powered car getting 91 mpg to be as efficient as the average EV, and 120 mpg to equal the mostefficient EV.
 And EVs will only continue to get cleaner as we generate more of our electricity from solar and wind power.

 The lack of harmful tailpipe emissions has a measurable impact on public health.
-According to the American Lung Association, switching to 100 percent EVs and a clean electricity grid could save Delaware \$4.3 billion in public health costs from 2020 through 2050, and avoid as many as 46,800 sick days (ALA 2023).
+According to the American Lung Association, switching to 100 percent EVs and a clean electricity grid could save the District of Columbia \$1.4 billion in public health costs from 2020 through 2050, and avoid as many as 29,400 sick days (ALA 2023).